jdspugh/jdspugh.github.io/_posts/2023-04-02-salts-and-peppers.md

 # Password Strength

+Using a well tuned slow hashing algorithm like **Argon2** with **unique salts per user** and a **pepper**, all users' password will be safe under normal operating circumstances.
+In the case when the system comes under attack, if the database is breached all users' passwords will still be safe.
+If the database is breached and the pepper is also found out then the attacker will be able to execute dictionary and brute force attacks on users' hashed passwords.
+Since we are hashing passwords with Argon2 this process will be slow for the attacker and only weak passwords will be discovered.

-If all users' passwords where strong (long and random) then reverse hash lookups would be ineffective.
-Strong passwords can introduce usability issues as it's difficult to remember long random passwords.
+Enforcing strong passwords can introduce usability issues as it's difficult to remember long random passwords.
 It may introduce new security issues also as users may potentially store them electronically, or forget them, introducing more customer support requests.
 For now we will allow the users to use any length of password and rely on implementing strong security instead to protect them.

 # Pepper